Fadyazmy/doi-blog/content/blog/week-10/index.md

 I struggled with taking inspiration from the loom video player and also find out a good way to do in-video shopping.
 I think the product highlights in the featured video (Browse view) are too small for a mobile user to see, so I need more time to reflect on solving this issue.

 I also realised, from the feedback I received, that I forgot to include a chat textbox in the Livestream view.
-This was a bit embarrasing because I was oblivious to this the entire time.
+This was a bit embarrassing because I was oblivious to this the entire time.

 #### Some of the feedback I received:
 General: